Clinical Psychologist/Postdoc Opening

-Arcus Behavioral Health & Wellness (ABHW) is a 501(c)3 nonprofit, free-standing, community-based mental health agency.
-The organization operates with the mission of providing high quality mental health care to underserved/low-income clients and families, particularly ethnic and cultural minorities including LGBTQ+.
+Arcus Behavioral Health & Wellness (ABHW) is a 501(c)3 nonprofit, free-standing, community-based mental health agency based in Chicago, IL.
+ABHW operates with the mission of providing high quality mental health care to underserved/low-income clients and families, particularly ethnic and cultural minorities including LGBTQ+.

-Under the supervision of licensed clinical psychologists, the clinical therapist/postdoc fellow will provide individual, couples, and family counseling/psychotherapy to a diverse client population.
-The clinical therapist will be a W2 employee of Arcus Behavioral Health & Wellness.
-Upon reaching full time employment status, the employee will be eligible for a competitive package of benefits, including very competitive wages, public service loan forgiveness eligibility, medical/life/dental/vision insurance, generous paid time off, and more.
+Under the supervision of licensed clinical psychologists, the clinical psychologist/postdoc fellow will provide individual, couples, and family counseling/psychotherapy as well as psychological testing to a diverse client population.
+The clinician will be a W2 employee of Arcus Behavioral Health & Wellness.
+The employee will be eligible for a competitive package of benefits, including very competitive wages, public service loan forgiveness eligibility, medical/life/dental/vision insurance, paid parental leave, generous paid time off, and more.
 Postdoctoral hours is considered a benefit and this position is for long-term applicants (those interested in acquiring their clinical license and continued employment at our practice) or who are already clinically licensed.

 Many of us have pursued the field of psychology with the hopes and intentions of helping others.
 There is a real quality of altruism and compassion in our motives.
 More often than not, we also subscribe to deeply held values regarding equity, social justice, and serving the marginalized and underserved.
 Frequently, the best way to do that is through nonprofit community mental health work, whose missions are aimed at supporting individuals and families with less access to care and/or financial privilege.